logicalclocks/terraform-provider-hopsworksai/examples/complete/gcp/basic/README.md

 ```

 ## How to run the example
-First ensure that your aws credentials are setup correctly by running the following command
+First ensure that your GCP account credentials are setup correctly by running the following command

 ```bash
 gcloud init